General Questions

 I'm not Sure if Something is Covered.
 Can I Get Pre-Approval?

 Of course.
-If you need to check how much room you have left for the year and/or if a specific cost is eligable for coverage, email us at hello@healthrabbit.ca.
+If you need to check how much room you have left for the year and/or if a specific cost is eligible for coverage, email us at hello@healthrabbit.ca.
+We do our best to respond within one business day, but on occasion, it might take a second day.

 Who Is a Dependent Within in My Plan?